dashdeckers/DocumentAnalyzer/README.md

 │   category3.txt
 │   ...
 ```
 The folder named 'PDF_Files' contains all the documents that you wish to analyze.
-The program currently supports .pdf, .doc and .txt file types.\
+The program currently supports .pdf and .txt file types.\
 \
 The folder named 'Text_files' will contain the text extracted from these documents in plain text (.txt) files, with the same file names as the original documents.\
 \